Wednesday Night Wars: 2018–2019: The formation of All Elite Wrestling

 On January 10, 2018, Cody Rhodes and The Young Bucks, members of the stable known as The Elite, announced an independent event called All In, which was scheduled for September 1 of that year at the Sears Centre Arena in Hoffman Estates, Illinois.
 Tickets for the event went on sale on May 13, and sold out in less than 30 minutes.
 The event was attended by 11,263 people, making it the first event in North America not held by WWE or WCW to sell 10,000 tickets or more since 1993.
-Four months after All In, Cody, The Young Bucks, and “Hangman” Adam Page left New Japan Pro-Wrestling and Ring of Honor and announced plans to start a new wrestling promotion.
+Four months after All In, Cody, The Young Bucks, and “Hangman” Adam Page left New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH) and announced plans to start a new wrestling promotion.
 The promotion, which became known as All Elite Wrestling (AEW), began operations on January 1, 2019, and announced that its first event, Double or Nothing, would be held on May 25 of that year.

 Ten days before Double or Nothing was held, AEW reached a deal with WarnerMedia to broadcast a weekly show on TNT, which would later become known as Dynamite.
 On July 24, 2019, AEW announced that Dynamite premiered on Wednesday, October 2 and was broadcast live every week.
 The premiere of Dynamite marked the return of professional wrestling to a Warner-owned network after TNT broadcast the final episode of WCW Monday Nitro on March 26, 2001.
 AEW has been described as "the first major promotion to compete financially with WWE since the closure of WCW".